 Moira.

-She crossed the square.
-Hands stained from morning work, hair coming loose.
-People stepped aside without thinking and made space for the tanner's wife, for Fionn's mother.
+She crossed the square, hands stained from morning work, hair coming loose.
+People stepped aside without thinking, made space for the tanner's wife, for Fionn's mother.

 While she led their son away.